nihilowy/surfer/README.md

  You can also set css for sites in .surfer/tablecss.txt file.

  Search or translate for selected text, settable in config.h

+ You can also set css for sites in .surfer/tablecss.txt file.

  For adblock: